SekouDiaoNlp/pylexique/README.rst

 Features
 --------

-* Extract all lexical information from a French  word.
+* Extract all lexical information from a French  word such as:
+    * orthographic and phonemics representations
+    * associated lemmas
+    * syllabation
+    * grammatical category
+    * gender and number
+    * frequencies in a corpus of books and in a body of film subtitles, etc...
 * Extract all the lexical forms of a French word.
 * Easy to use Api.
 * Easily integrate pylexique in your own projects as an imported library.